DataFire/Integrations/integrations/generated/evetech/README.md

     * division **required** `integer`: division integer

 ### get_corporations_corporation_id_wallets_division_journal
-Retrieve the given corporation's wallet journal for the given division going 30 days back
+Retrieve the given corporation's wallet journal for the given division going 30 days back.
+Note: any journal records having to do with the new navigation structures from the release of Onslaught will not show up in this version.
+To see those, use the v4 version of this route.

 ---
-Alternate route: `/dev/corporations/{corporation_id}/wallets/{division}/journal/`
+Alternate route: `/legacy/corporations/{corporation_id}/wallets/{division}/journal/`

 Alternate route: `/v3/corporations/{corporation_id}/wallets/{division}/journal/`